7RU7H/Archive/Tools/AD-Offensive/Crackmapexec/Crackmapexec-Cheatsheet.md

 [*] mimikittenz               Executes Mimikittenz
-[*] multirdp                  Patches terminal services in memory to allow multiple RDP users [*] netripper                 Capture's credentials by using API hooking [*] pe_inject                 Downloads the specified DLL/EXE and injects it into memory [*] rdp                       Enables/Disables RDP
+[*] multirdp                  Patches terminal services in memory to allow multiple RDP users [*] netripper                 Capture's credentials by using API hooking [*] pe_inject          Get-WmiObject -Class Win32_Share       Downloads the specified DLL/EXE and injects it into memory [*] rdp                       Enables/Disables RDP
 [*] rid_hijack                Executes the RID hijacking persistence hook.
 [*] runasppl                  Check if the registry value RunAsPPL is set or not